 Living in Hong Kong

-About 7.2 million people live in Hong Kong, making some districts among the world’s most densely populated areas.
+Over 7 million people live in Hong Kong, making some districts among the world’s most densely populated areas.
 Yet more than 70 percent of Hong Kong’s total areas are rural, including about 40 percent designated as protected country parks.
 This means Hong Kong has one of the world’s highest ratios of conserved parkland.
 Almost 95 percent of the population is Chinese.
 Chinese and English are the official languages.
 Cantonese is the most widely spoken Chinese dialect, though the use of Putonghua (Mandarin) is growing.
 All major signage is in English or is bilingual.
 Most people in the service industry speak English.

 It is required by law in Hong Kong that all persons over the age of 15 must carry valid photo identification.
 From time to time, the police makes spot checks.
 In some extreme cases, failure to do so may risk being arrested by the police.
 Therefore you should carry at all times your passport or Hong Kong ID card (if eligible).